shanedublin/DwarvenDominion/buildings/RailRoad.md

 Workers do not use movement when on a railroad.
 (Warriors can not use them)
 Railroads are considered neutral and may be used by all players.

-Warriors may destroy them as their attacktion
+Warriors may destroy them as their action

 If a mine is connected to your stronghold via railroad you may reroll any resource dice coming from that mine.
 This reroll is optional but you must take the resource from the rerolled die.